Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

 \subsection{Neutrino flavor conversion}

 For a long time a mere hypothesis, \n\ flavor conversion is now a reality well established experimentally \cite{Ahmad:2001an,Eguchi:2002dm}.
 The leading mechanism driving conversion is \n\ oscillations due to the \n\ being massive and having non-zero mixing between the \n\ mass eigenstates, $\nu_i$ ($i=1,2,3$) with masses $m_i$, and the flavor eigenstates, $\nu_\alpha$ ($\alpha=e,\mu,\tau$): $\nu_\alpha=\sum_{i} U_{\alpha i} \nu_i$.
-The standard parameterization of the mixing matrix (see e.g. \textcite{Krastev:1988yu}) is in terms of three mixing angles: $\theta_{12},\theta_{23},\theta_{13}$.
-Oscillation effects depend on these angles and on the mass squared differences, $\Delta m^2_{ij}=m^2_i - m^2_j$, as well as on the \n\ energy and on the density and composition of the medium of propagation due to forward scattering on the matter constituents (refraction).
+The standard parameterization of the mixing matrix (see e.g. \cite{Krastev:1988yu}) is in terms of three mixing angles: $\theta_{12},\theta_{23},\theta_{13}$, and a complex phase, $\delta$.
+Oscillation effects depend on these parameters, and on the mass squared differences, $\Delta m^2_{ij}=m^2_i - m^2_j$, as well as on the \n\ energy and on the density and composition of the medium of propagation due to forward scattering on the matter constituents (refraction).